High Yield Ratio Recruitment: What is it?

 1. It can reduce hiring costs

-2. It increases efficiency of mass recruiting
+2. It increases the efficiency of mass recruiting

 3. It can identify hiring bias and discrimination